Bourbon Plateau: Building regulations

-Some quarters of the city have undergone significant architectural change in recent decades.
+Some districts of the city have undergone significant architectural change in recent decades.
 This includes the districts in and around Ville Haute, the large Boulevards and the southern part of Limpertsberg as well as the area round the railway station.
 These areas had come into being as part of the city's expansion in the late 19th and early 20th centuries.
 Many older houses here were replaced by new constructions, to get a higher rate of income from real estate or because renovating the buildings would have cost money and time.
-This is a still on-going process in the city, from which few quarters have been spared.
+This is a still on-going process in the city, from which few districts have been spared.
 One of these is the Bourbon Plateau, where building regulations contain provisions to protect the cityscape, so that building facades principally need to be preserved.